 Globalization Partners provides Employer of Record services, including Russia compensation and benefits outsourcing, to companies planning an expansion.
 Relying on us ensures compliance, and you won’t have to incorporate in Russia before you begin working.

-Russia’s federal minimum wage recently increased to 11,280 Russian rubles per month in 2019, or 158 Euros.
-Despite the increase, the country has one of the lowest minimum wages across Europe.
-Local government agreements may have separate Russia compensation laws that could create different minimum wages depending on your location.
+Russia’s federal minimum wage is 13 890 Russian rubles per month.
+The country has one of the lowest minimum wages in Europe.
+Local government agreements may have separate Russian compensation laws that could create different minimum wages depending on your location.
 Always research both the federal minimum wage rate and any variances in cities such as Moscow or St. Petersburg before drafting an employment contract.

 Creating a strong benefit management plan in Russia has to start with identifying guaranteed benefits for all employees.
 Russia celebrates both the New Year and Orthodox Christmas in the first week of January, and your company will most likely shut down that week.
 Employees should also get time off for the country’s six other public holidays and at least 28 calendar days of paid vacation each year.

 Another statutory benefit is maternity leave for female employees.
 You should give pregnant employees 140 days of paid maternity leave — 70 before birth and 70 after.
 Employers should extend the leave to 194 days if there are multiple births or complications, and employees can also choose to extend their leave up to three years and still return to their position.